d-ries/linux-essentials/11_managingrunningprocesses/01_course.md

 :
 ```

 In the following example the option -e is used to show all running processes, the option -o is given when specific data is wanted.
-We chose for the process ID, user and user ID, group and group ID, virtual set size, resident set size and the command.
+We chose for the username, process ID, memory usage, virtual set size, resident set size, tty , status, start time and the command.
 ```bash
 student@linux-ess:~$ ps -eo user,pid,%mem,vsz,rss,tty,stat,start,comm | less
 USER         PID %MEM    VSZ   RSS TT       STAT  STARTED COMMAND